+The "kiddie tax" applies to a child who is required to file a tax return (use IRS Form 8615), does not file a joint return, has at least one living parent, has more than \$2,500 of unearned income, and is in one of the following categories:

+- Under age 18 at the end of 2023 tax year; - Age 18 and did not have earned income that was more than half of his or her support; or, - At least age 19 and under age 24 at the end of the 2023 tax year and did not acquire earned income that was more than half of his or her support.

+In summary, a child's income tax liability is generally computed in the same manner as for any other individual taking into account the limits on the standard deduction, unless an election is made to use the child's parent's tax rate if it would result in a higher tax liability. (§115 - 2024 U.S. Master Tax Guide)
-★ Social Security Number-Children - Minors claimed as dependents must have a Social Security number. (§116 - 2018 U.S. Master Tax Guide)

-★ Return for Persons with a Disability -A guardian for a minor or a legally disabled person is required to file a Form 1040, 1040A or 1040EZ as an agent for such person if the individual would be required to file a return.
+- ★ Miscellaneous Itemized Deductions Subject to 2% AGI Limit Repealed All but a few of the former "Miscellaneous Itemized Deductions" may be claimed during tax years 2018 through 2025.
+The following deductions remain not subject to the 2% of Adjusted Gross Income (AGI) limitation: medical and dental expenses, local-state-foreign taxes, home mortgage interest, investment interest, charitable contributions, casualty and theft losses, and certain other miscellaneous expenses (e.g., impairment-related work expenses).
+(See: Page 27) (§§ 1014, 1079, and 1095 2024 U.S. Master Tax Guide) - ★ Social Security Number for Children Minors claimed as dependents must have a Social Security number. ($\S109 2024$ U.S. Master Tax Guide) - ★ Return for Persons with a Disability A guardian for a minor or a legally disabled person is required to file a Form 1040 as an agent for such person if the individual would be required to file a return.
 However, a minor may file a return for him/herself or have someone else do so to relieve the guardian of this obligation.
 An agent making the return for another should file Form 2848 ("Power of Attorney and Declaration of Representative") with the taxpayer's return.
-BEWARE: both the agent and the taxpayer for whom the return is made may be liable for penalties. (§504 - 2018 U.S. Master Tax Guide)

-★ Child Tax Credit ("CTC") - Taxpayers of qualifying children (i.e., child, descendant, stepchild, or eligible foster child who is a U.S. citizen and for whom the taxpayer may claim a dependency exemption and who is under age 17 at the close of the tax year) are entitled to a "Child Tax Credit."
-The credit amount is \$1,000 per qualifying child for tax year 2017 (... made permanent by the American Taxpayer Relief Act of 2012, but without any automatic inflation adjustments for future years).
+BEWARE: both the agent and the taxpayer for whom the return is made may be liable for penalties. (§504 2024 U.S. Master Tax Guide) - ★ Child Tax Credit ("CTC") Taxpayers of qualifying children (i.e., child, descendant, step-child, or an eligible foster child who is a U.S. citizen and who the taxpayer supports during the tax year and may be claimed as a dependent, and who is under age 17 at the close of the tax year) are entitled to a "Child Tax Credit."
+For tax year 2023, the credit amount is \$2,000 per qualifying child, again, under the age of 17.
+The CTC is further modified to provide for a \$500 non-refundable credit for qualifying dependents other than qualifying children. (§1405 2024 U.S. Master Tax Guide)